prayagpadwal/Covid-data-analysis/README.md

 During the course of the video, I shared a step-by-step process for calculating the percentage of vaccinated people in a specific country using a rolling people vaccine.
 I emphasized the importance of creating a column in a prior query and illustrated why a particular calculation would not yield accurate results.

+To store data for future use, I walked viewers through the process of creating a view.
+Additionally, I demonstrated how to leverage Tableau Public to connect to the view and execute queries on the data.

+Overall, I showcased my expertise in Excel, SQL and Tableau and provided valuable insights into how to leverage this powerful tool to gain valuable insights from complex data sets.